 6. Multi-disciplinary Major pathway: The program offered by this pathway is of a multidisciplinary nature with credits distributed among the broad disciplines.
-For multidisciplinary major pathway, the credits for the major and minor pathways will be distributed among the broad disciplines.
+For multidisciplinary major pathways, the credits for the major and minor pathways will be distributed among the broad disciplines.

-The overall fraction of major and minor constituent disciplines or broad disciplines should be 70 % of the total credits.
-For a 3-year program, the credit requirements in the constituent discipline should be 94 credits, and for a 4-year honors program, they should be 124 credits, including the project.
+The overall fraction of major and minor constituent disciplines or broad discipline should be 70 % of the total credits.
+For a 3-year program the credit requirements in the constituent discipline should be 94 credits and for a 4- year honours program should be 124 credits including the project.